-The Collaborative has a 401(k) plan covering substantially all employees who meet certain eligibility requirements.
+The Collaborative sponsors a 401(k) plan covering substantially all employees who meet certain eligibility requirements.
 Employees may elect to defer a portion of their salary not to exceed federal limitations.
-The Collaborative will match 100% of the first 3% of employee deferrals and 50% for the next 2% of employee deferrals.
+The Collaborative will match 100% of the first 3% of compensation that an employee defers and 50% for the next 2% of compensation an employee defers.
 Employees are 100% vested in the Collaborative's match.
-Matching contributions to the plan were approximately \$57,000 and \$48,000 during the years ended June 30, 2017 and 2016, respectively.
+Matching contributions to the plan were approximately \$60,000 and \$57,000 during the years ended June 30, 2018 and 2017, respectively.